-After the 8 world records set by the Solar Impulse prototype, when it became the first solar airplane ever to fly through the night, between two continents, and across the United States, Bertrand Piccard and André Borschberg are not attemption the ultimate phase of the adventure: the 2015-2016 First Round-The-World Solar Flight.
+After the 8 world records set by the Solar Impulse prototype, when it became the first solar airplane ever to fly through the night, between two continents, and across the United States, Bertrand Piccard and André Borschberg are now attempting the ultimate phase of the adventure: the 2015-2016 First Round-The-World Solar Flight.

-The wing span of a Boeing 747 Jumbo Jet, the weight of a family car, the power of a small motorcycle, it is the largest aircraft ever built with such a low weight.
+The plane’s unusual look undoubtedly helps the message of the project to be spread worldwide.
+The wingspan of a Boeing 747 Jumbo Jet, the weight of a family car, the power of a small motorcycle, Solar Impulse 2 is the largest aircraft ever built with such a low weight.

 « A giant step forward, sending a strong message to people around the world. »